giuseppevalentinobaldi/P4-lab/lab-vitter/server/scapy/doc/scapy/usage.rst

 =======================   ====================================================
 Command                   Effect
 =======================   ====================================================
-str(pkt)                  assemble the packet hexdump(pkt)              have an hexadecimal dump ls(pkt)                   have the list of fields values pkt.summary()             for a one-line summary pkt.show()                for a developed view of the packet pkt.show2()               same as show but on the assembled packet (checksum is calculated, for instance) pkt.sprintf()             fills a format string with fields values of the packet pkt.decode_payload_as()   changes the way the payload is decoded
+bytes(pkt)                  assemble the packet hexdump(pkt)              have an hexadecimal dump ls(pkt)                   have the list of fields values pkt.summary()             for a one-line summary pkt.show()                for a developped view of the packet pkt.show2()               same as show but on the assembled packet (checksum is calculated, for instance) pkt.sprintf()             fills a format string with fields values of the packet pkt.decode_payload_as()   changes the way the payload is decoded